 This 318-hour program updates existing RDAEFs (who were licensed prior to January 1, 2010) in the new, allowable procedures for RDAEFs described above.
 Participants who successfully complete this program will be eligible to take the RDAEF exam, and upon successful completion, will be able to perform all of the expanded duties approved for currently licensed California RDAEFs.

-Current RDAEFs will not need a supervising dentist as they will not be participating in this part of the curriculum.
+Current RDAEFs will not need a supervising dentist as they will not be participating in this part of the module

 The total length of the program: Nine (9) months